swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 +        run: |
 +          apt-get update -y
 +          apt-get install -y libjemalloc-dev
++
++          # Build the application, with optimizations, with static linking, and using jemalloc
 +          swift build \
 +            -c release \
 +            --product App \